 As you can imagine, with every upside, there’s a downside.
 Some of the things we prayed about didn’t happen.
 We experienced a miracle, but the miracle didn’t change too many every day realities for us.

 Before the event, our staff was stretched with all their weekly responsibilities.
 Those responsibilities weren’t eased by our success, they were compounded.

 Normally, I write a few dozen first-time guest letters.
 This week, I didn’t finish the letters until Wednesday at midnight.

-Normally, our weekly Management Team meeting lasts an hour.
+Normally, our weekly staff meeting lasts an hour.
 This week we went two hours working on solutions to new problems our growth has created.

 2. It didn’t help us financially.